pubudumanoj/hic-scaffolding/README.md

 ### Running the pipeline in different infrastructures

-You can run the pipeline in your local machine, Compute Canada cluster (Narval, Beluga, Cedar and Graham are supported) or McGill University Genome Center cluster Abacus
+You can run the pipeline either in your local machine, Compute Canada cluster (Narval, Beluga, Cedar and Graham are supported) or McGill University Genome Center cluster Abacus
 You can use `-profile local` or nothing to run in the local machine

 To run in Compute Canada cluster use `-profile cc_hpc`